banalytics/banalytics.github.io/about.md

 I organize Banalytics meetup focused on analytical community in Slovakia (see facebook link below) and a MeasureCamp Slovakia organizer.
 My formal education includes a PhD in applies stats.

+If you are interested in my posts on the company blog see http://piano.io/blog/category/analytics/

 ### Contact me

 [roman.gavuliak@gmail.com](roman.gavuliak@gmail.com)